Azure/azure-spring-apps-landing-zone-accelerator/terraform/README.md

 ## Cleaning up

 Unless you plan to perform additional tasks with the Azure resources from the quickstart (such as post deployment steps above), it is important to destroy the resources that you created to avoid the cost of keeping them provisioned.

 The easiest way to do this is to call `terraform destroy`.
-Do this in both directories.
+Do this in both directories (root directory and relevant app gateway directory).

 ```bash
 terraform destroy